dkundel/coderdojo-node-tutorial/node-session-1.md

 ## The Code Editor

 In theory you could write all the programs we will be writing in the next sessions using a basic plain text editor such as Notepad.
 However programmers prefer using either special code editors or a so called IDE.
 IDEs are more heavy programs that allow you to do a lot of additional tasks that come with programming that are not directly writing the code.
-Code Editors on the other hand try to be lightweight and focus on helping you write the code.
+Code editors on the other hand try to be lightweight and focus on helping you write the code.
 Both types of editors usally provide you with a certain set of standard features.

 One important feature is syntax highlighting.
 The editor will color different parts of the code in other colors to let you read the code more easily and understand the structure better.
 It also helps you to spot mistakes more easily.